 It is important to note that most real estate agents are extremely hardworking, honest professionals who are dedicated to doing the right thing for their clients.
 However, as the real estate agent and realtor lawsuit attorneys at Whitney, LLP have seen over the years, not all real estate agents or realtors act with their client’s best interests in mind.
 When this happens, the clients of the wrongful real estate agent are usually taken advantage of financially.

 Whitney, LLP represents clients against negligent and fraudulent real estate agent in complaints, claims and lawsuits arising out of the purchase of residences.
 Consultations are always free.
-There are no fees or expenses until compensation is recovered.
 Contact us using our Online Contact Form, or call us at 410 583 8000..